Sylvn001/crud-angularjs/README.md

 ## 🚀 How start

-- Install dependencies -> go to directory front and run `npm install`
+- Install dependencies -> go to directory front and backend and run `npm install`
-- start web server in localhost using `npm start`
+- open directory "backend" and in command line start server using `npm run start` - server will run in `localhost:3000`
+- open directory "front" and in command line start server using `npm run serve` - project will run in `localhost:4200`

 ## 🕸️ Test in WEB